 Well, it’s not so bad after painting.
 Poor efficiency as that additional works after complete basic painting.
 I guess it’s OK, thinking efficiency is unrefined for enjoy the hobby.
 After completing the canvas cover, I felt a sense of accomplishment, likely to hand out the next kit.

-There was no indication in the manual, muffler cover was finished feeling pretty rusty.
+There was no indication in the manual, the muffler cover was finished feeling pretty rusty.
 In the news last year in Bangkok, I saw the M41 tank to crush the demonstrations, that the tank’s muffler was also fairly rusty.

 M24 Chaffee was difficult to counter the Soviet-made T-34-85, M41 has been developed as M24’s successor models during the Korean War.
 They are in use around the world and are produced in total about 5,500.

-Canvas Mantelet cover is made from Tissue and putty.
+The Canvas Mantelet cover is made from Tissue and putty.
 The fastener is made of shredded weight plate attached bonding rivets scrape down the excess parts of other kits.
 Wrinkles on the canvas are room for more research.

 Here’s the Alpine US AFV crew by the side of the turret.
-I have a question that there’s any problem with this uniform in 1950’s US tank crew, like this photo.
-I tried to fit this figure to the vehicle, I thought they were wearing a similar jumper in the Korean War.
+I have a question that there’s any problem with this uniform in the 1950’s US tank crew, like this photo.
+I tried to fit this figure into the vehicle, I thought they were wearing a similar jumper in the Korean War.

 1st Armored Division mark on the left sleeve.
 It was hard to draw with a brush, detailed pattern.
 I like this part that went surprisingly well conclusion.
-It’s unknown the figure’s marking and vehicle marking is matched.
+It’s unknown the figure’s marking and vehicle marking are matched.